Atennop1/RelationalDatabasesViaOOP/README.md

 ### **RelationalDatabaseDataWriter**

 RelationalDatabaseDataWriter allows you to write data to your relational database and has the IDatabaseDataWriter interface.
-It only takes 2 arguments: the name of your database and the IDatabaseValues to be inserted.
+It only takes 2 arguments: the name of database table and the IDatabaseValues to be inserted.

 ```c#
 var relationalDatabaseDataWriter = new RelationalDatabaseDataWriter(database, enumerationStringFactory);